 Subsection 625.01 shall include the following:

 Adobe Sign software shall be used for electronic seals by the Contractor’s Engineer, a Professional Engineer, or a Professional Land Surveyor.
-Electronic signatures and seals shall comply with the requirements of the Architects, Professional Engineers, and Professional Land Surveyors Rules and Regulations, 4 CCR 730-1.
+Electronic signatures and seals shall comply with the requirements of the Bylaws and Rules of the State Board of Licensure for Architects, Professional Engineers, and Professional Land Surveyors Rules and Regulations, 4 CCR 730-1.

 Subsection 625.11, in the 2nd and 3rd paragraphs revise with the following:

 All survey records generated shall be the property of the Department and shall be available to the Engineer for inspection or reproduction at all times.
 All survey records shall be transmitted to the Engineer for inclusion into the project records before final project acceptance.
-All survey records shall be stamped with the seal of, and signed by, the responsible PLS or PE identified in subsection 625.01.
+All survey records shall be electronically sealed by the responsible PLS or PE identified in subsection 625.01.

-If an electronic format is used it shall contain the same information and format as required in the Survey Manual Chapter 6, Section 6.1.15, for written documentation, a printout shall be signed and sealed by the PLS or PE in responsible charge identified in subsection 625.01, and shall be submitted to the Engineer on a CD ROM compact disc, or other acceptable medium which contains the stakeout data and the raw data from the actual placement of stakes.
+The electronically sealed survey records shall contain the same information and format as required in the Survey Manual Chapter 6, Section 6.1.15, including the stakeout data and the raw data from the actual placement of stakes and shall be submitted to the Engineer.

 Subsection 625.13, in the 4th paragraph, revise with the following:

-Before final payment is made, the following two items shall be completed, bear the seal and signature of the responsible PLS or PE identified in subsection 625.01, and have copies submitted to the Engineer for review:
+Before final payment is made, the following two items shall be completed and electronically sealed by the responsible PLS or PE identified in subsection 625.01, and have copies submitted to the Engineer for review:

 All survey records.